 Financial Aid - mySDCCD

 Thank you for your interest in attending San Diego City, Mesa or Miramar College.
-You should have received an email from the college financial aid office indicating the status of your financial aid application, including steps you may need to take in order to finish process your financial aid file.
+After submitting a FAFSA for the 2018-2019 aid year, you should have received an email from the college financial aid office indicating the status of your financial aid application, including steps you may need to take in order to finish process your financial aid file.
 This page will provide you with important information if you are interested in receiving financial aid for the 2018-2019 school year.

 Our goal is to assist you with your financial obligations so that you may maximize your educational opportunities.
 The Financial Aid Offices recognize that your situation is unique and your application is carefully analyzed with complete confidentiality regarding your personal financial information.
 All students are encouraged to visit our colleges and to speak with our financial aid staff.

 |Office I4-107||Financial Aid Website|